HiKey specifications

 Troubleshooting

-- No boot / stuck early: capture serial logs; re-check you flashed the correct image for the exact model; suspect power and storage first.
+No boot / stuck early: capture serial logs, re-check that you flashed the correct image for the exact model, and suspect power and storage first.

-- Kernel boots but no network: confirm interface names with
+Kernel boots but no network: confirm interface names with ip a, then check for a default route with ip r.

-ip a; check for a default route withip r. - Intermittent hangs: try a different PSU/cable; then try different storage; then reduce peripherals.
+Intermittent hangs: try a different PSU or cable first, then different storage, then reduce peripherals.

 Common mistakes